keptn/lifecycle-toolkit/docs/docs/reference/crd-reference/metricsprovider.md

 # KeptnMetricsProvider

-A `KeptnMetricsProvider` resource defines an instance of a data provider (such as Prometheus, Thanos, Dynatrace, or Datadog) that is used by one or more [KeptnMetric](metric.md) resources.
+A `KeptnMetricsProvider` resource defines an instance of a data provider (such as Prometheus, Thanos, Cortex, Dynatrace, or Datadog) that is used by one or more [KeptnMetric](metric.md) resources.

 One Keptn application can perform